andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d04ama_ruby_enumerables/morning_exercise.md

 Write a ruby method that creates a pyramid in the terminal that looks like this:

 ```
-# You're not allowed to just puts it as strings
+# You're not allowed to just puts it as string literals

     *
    ***